ahmnouira/flask-hello-world/requirements/README.md

 ## The requiremnets files
-This folder containes the requirements files
+This folder contains the requirements files

 ### 1. base.txt